-You will see many cactus and possibly some wildlife (mountain lions, bobcats, and javelina have been spotted).
-The 2 level boat is air conditioned on the lower deck and breezy/more scenic on the upper level, and surprisingly, still bearable even during the dead of summer.
+You will see many varieties of cacti and possibly some wildlife (mountain lions, bobcats, and javelina have been spotted).
+The 2 level boat is air conditioned on the lower deck.
+If you choose the top level, you will enjoy a nice breeze and top notch views.
+Surprisingly, thanks to the breeze, this cruise is still bearable even during the dead of summer.

 7. Engage in some old-fashioned fun at Dave and Busters

-With 3 different locations including prime spots inside the beautiful Tempe and Desert Ridge Marketplaces, a night of youthful fun enjoying old time arcade games, is just a short drive away.
+With 3 different locations including prime spots inside the beautiful Tempe and Desert Ridge Marketplaces, a night of youthful fun enjoying old-time arcade games, is always just a short drive away.
 Really, who can resist Skee-ball, arcade basketball, and nostalgic carnival games?